 With about 142 “souls” on board, we occupied both seats along the side of the plane and some airliner seats in the center.
 Of course, we were packed into the giant plane along with a considerable load of cargo—including our bags.

-Surprisingly, the plane was really not very cold, so we removed most of our ECW for the 5-hour flight.
+flight.
 Sleep was the main activity.
 We needed it, especially since the general feeling was that we would probably get “boomeranged,” turned around to return to Christchurch due to bad weather.
 Wrong again!

 Five hours later our C-17 landed smoothly at McMurdo’s snow-covered (actually packed snow) Pegasus runway.
-We donned all our cold weather gear, collected our carry-on bag, and walked out onto the Antarctic continent.
+We donned all our cold weather gear, collected our carry-on bag, and walked out onto the Antarctic

 The famous “Ivan the Terrabus” was there to carry many of us (me included) to McMurdo Station.
 The trip only took about 25 minutes.
 I later found that the journey had been abbreviated because we were able to take a shortcut road across the sea ice—a road cleared on frozen ice over the ocean.
 The Terrabus got us to within 50 yards of our destination, Building 155, before it died.
 It is now in for repairs and we went in for orientation to McMurdo and room assignments.